gov-cy/staging-govcy-design-system-docs/src/patterns/cookies_pages.md

 Work with your organisation’s privacy expert to write the cookies page.

-The cookie policy must be written in plain language and it must explain:
+The cookie policy must be written in plain language.

 List the cookies individually on the cookies page, under the relevant category.
 For each cookie, give: